taichi-dev/taichi/docs/type.rst

 WARNING: The type of a variable is **determinated on it's initialization**.

-When a *wide* variable is assigned with a *narrow* type, it will be implicitly promoted to the *wide* type and no warning will be raised:
+When a *low-precision* variable is assigned to a *high-precision* variable, it will be implicitly promoted to the *wide* type and no warning will be raised:

 .. code-block:: python